 Findings to be used for business planning and forecasting

 Baton Rouge, La.
-(October 11, 2016) – The Baton Rouge Area Chamber (BRAC) today opened its 2017 economic outlook survey and invited business and community leaders from the Capital Region to complete it.
-Responses will be compiled in BRAC’s 2017 Economic Outlook, a decision-making tool for the organization and businesses throughout the nine-parish region.
-The survey will remain open through Monday, October 31, at brac.org/economicsurvey.
+(October 23, 2017) – The Baton Rouge Area Chamber (BRAC) today opened its 2018 economic outlook survey and invited business and community leaders from the Capital Region to complete it.
+Responses will be compiled in BRAC’s 2018 Economic Outlook, a decision-making tool for businesses throughout the nine-parish region.
+The survey will remain open through Friday, November 10, at brac.org/economicsurvey.

 About the Baton Rouge Area Chamber